Project Proposal On E-shopping with affiliation

 - Increase sales by implementing product recommendations and product reviews

-- Handle payments using PayPal and other electronic payment.
+- Handle payments using PayPal and other electronic payments.

 - Implement a customer accounts system